efeefe/is/pages/03.stuff/fbr/blog.md

 theme: editorial
 ---

-Future Beyond Repair is an open-ended investigation journal about tacticality, regeneration, openness, and futures.
-It connects to and goes beyond earlier projects, seeking to overcome the limitations of our ways of seeing things.
+Future Beyond Repair is an open-ended investigation journal about tactics, regeneration, openness, and futures.
+It connects to and goes beyond my earlier projects, seeking to overcome the limitations of our ways of seeing things in these turbulent times.